meeramenon07/Guess-Game-/README.md

 # Guess-Game-python
-python mini project to practice if loops
+python mini project to practice : while loops as well as practice if loops